Hotjar reviews: what 120+ real user reviews say about Hotjar

 Similarly, a Capterra reviewer points to the use of Hotjar to “make decisions regarding payment processes… and navigation in general” with an emphasis on e-commerce websites—where fixing even the smallest issue can have a large effect on conversion rates and business growth.

 5. Hotjar is the "perfect complement to Google Analytics"

 Hotjar is not a replacement for Google Analytics: it's designed to help you build on general analytics data points (like bounce rates and conversion rate) by showing you how users interact with your website.

 Jason B (via Capterra) explains that Hotjar "acts as a perfect complement to Google Analytics," giving "a level of depth that Google Analytics can't provide."

 💡This is exactly one of the use-cases we intended for Hotjar when we created it.
-Google Analytics will tell you which of your pages have the highest bounce rate, but it won’t give you the tools to understand why—whereas Hotjar's heat maps, session recordings, and polls will help you collect that knowledge and make strategic changes.
+Google Analytics will tell you which of your pages have the highest bounce rate, but it won’t give you the tools to understand why—whereas Hotjar's heat maps, session recordings, and surveys will help you collect that knowledge and make strategic changes.

 Cory Runk, in his TrustRadius review, similarly explains that Hotjar "provides context to data like Google Analytics".